Additional Installation Information

 • ZTP works on the SNS appliance through virtual media only.

-Installation logs can be monitored through only the serial console because ZTP works through the serial console.
-The logs can be monitored from the KVM console after the setup prompt is displayed.
+Installation logs can be monitored only through the serial console because ZTP works through the serial console.
+The logs can be monitored through the KVM console after the setup prompt appears

-To leverage ZTP from the setup prompt (ZTP is done using the keyboard until the setup prompt apprears) perform the following steps:
+To use ZTP from the setup prompt (ZTP uses the keyboard until the setup prompt appears), complete these steps:

-1. Install Cisco ISE manually till setup (using boot option 1 or 2) and create the ZTP configuration image file using the steps described in the previous above.
+1. Install Cisco ISE manually till setup (using boot option 1 or 2) and create the ZTP configuration image file using the steps described in the previous.

-2. Power off the host and map the ZTP configuration image file that is created, to the CD/DVD drive.
+2. Shut down the host system and map the ZTP configuration image file that is created, to the CD or DVD drive.

-The setup details are picked from the ZTP configuration file that is mapped to the CD/DVD drive.
+The setup details are picked from the ZTP configuration file that is mapped to the CD or DVD drive.

 Troubleshooting

-Issue: If the automatic installation in the appliance is triggered without mapping the image file, after 150 seconds, the installation fails with the following message:
+Issue: If the automatic installation in the appliance is triggered without mapping the image file, after 150 seconds, the installation fails with the this message:

 ***** The ZTP configuration image is missing or improper.
 Automatic installation flow